 Staying sober for AAs that don’t believe in God

-Self-will is driven by the maladapted alcoholic ego.
+The maladapted alcoholic ego drives Self-will.
 It is the cause of much suffering for alcoholics and those close to them.
-The challenge of “ego deflation” (12 steps and 12 traditions page 55, ‘step five’) is not an overnight matter.
-We can successfully overcome our difficulties but only when we take sobriety “one day at a time.”
+The challenge of “ego deflation” (12 steps and 12 traditions, page 55, ‘step five’) is not an overnight matter.
+We can successfully overcome our difficulties, but only when we take sobriety “one day at a time.”
 As an agnostic, recovery has required getting honest and internalizing all the other ideas presented in the first 164 pages of the Big Book.
-I simply used AA itself and the suggestions of a sponsor who was willing to work with someone who didn’t believe in God
+I used AA itself and the suggestions of a sponsor who was willing to work with someone who didn’t believe in God.

 ‘Step two’ – 12 steps and 12 traditions p.27

 It has been frequently said that AA is a simple program for complicated people.
 I saw myself as a complicated person with highly complex problems.
 People kept telling me, “Keep it simple!”
 I took this to mean don’t drink and go to meetings.
 I was so full of prejudice towards the ‘God’ word that, at the time, that was all that I was prepared to do.
 This resulted in more than a decade of relapse.